anphonic/ej2-aspnetmvc-docs/src/charts/bullet-chart/bullet-chart-dimensions.md

 ## Size for Bullet Chart

-You can also set the size for bullet chart directly using the [`width`](../api/bullet-chart/#width-string) and [`height`](../api/bullet-chart/#height-string) properties.
+The `width` and `height` properties are used to adjust the size of the Bullet Chart.

-### In Pixel
+### Pixel

-You can set the size of a chart in pixels as shown below.
+Can set the size of the Bullet Chart in pixels as shown below.

 {% aspTab template="bullet-chart/bullet-chart-dimensions/pixel", sourceFiles="pixel.cs" %}

 {% endaspTab %}

-### In Percentage
+### Percentage

-By setting a value in percentage, the bullet chart gets its dimension with respect to its container.
-For example, when the height is ‘50%’, the bullet chart renders to half of the container’s height.
+By setting a value in percentage, the Bullet Chart gets its dimension with respect to its container.
+For example, when the height is **50%**, the Bullet Chart renders to half of the container’s height.

 {% aspTab template="bullet-chart/bullet-chart-dimensions/percentage", sourceFiles="percentage.cs" %}

 {% endaspTab %}

->Note: When you do not specify the size, it takes `126px` as its height and window size as its width.
+>If the size is not specified, the Bullet Chart will be rendered with a height of **126px** and a width of the window.